 Career Outlook and Salary Information

 Environmental planners work in many sectors, including economics, social, urban and environmental.
 Some states may require planners to earn licenses and optional certifications can be beneficial for advancement in this field.
-The job outlook is average for this field.
+The job outlook is much faster than average for this field.